 UPDATE 7/14: We did some additional dog testing at Rayna's former foster home this afternoon.
 After some sniffing and re-introductions, Rayna seemed to warm up to Wicket (male white GSD); however, no amount of coaxing could get her to accept the playful advances of Yoda (a female mix).
 Yoda is sweet and loves other dogs, but Rayna completely misinterpreted her play invitation.
 Yoda can be very pushy, without meaning to be (she just wants to play, not dominate), and Rayna is simply too inexperienced to read Yoda's body language and react appropriately.
 We're guessing that Rayna has never been around a lot of other dogs judging from her reaction to their behaviors.

-Rayna needs another dog in the family -- she's not cut out to be an "only child" -- but it has to be the right other dog.
+Rayna MIGHT be OK with another dog in the family, but it has to be the right other dog.
 A large breed, easy-going male would be perfect for her.
 She and Falcor have quite the romance going on in their temporary foster home.